mtsmn/IoT/getting_started/getting-started-iot-monitoring.md

  ```
  2. Add an acceleration gauge.
 This gauge displays the accelerometer reading as a gauge with readings between -1 and 1.
-    1. Find the place holder for accelerometer gauge in the line no:26
+    1. Locate the accelerometer gauge placeholder: `<!--- place holder for accelerometer gauge  -->`
-    2. Added dev element with an unique id as given below
+    2. Add the following div element with an unique id as given below:
  ```html
  <div id="aygauge" ></div>
  ```